sunny-aguilar/nak-app/README.md

 # The Official NAK App

-This is the official app by Nu Alpha Kappa Fraternity, Inc.
+This is the official app by Nu Alpha Kappa Fraternity, Inc. Learn more about [Nu Alpha Kappa Fraternity, Inc.](https://www.naknet.org).

 ## Getting Started